 - 3.1 EOPs shall be developed in a systematic way and shall be supported by realistic and plant specific analysis performed for this purpose.
 EOPs shall be consistent with other operational procedures, such as alarm response procedures and severe accident management guidelines. - 3.2 EOPs shall enable the operator to recognise quickly the accident condition to which it applies.
-Entry and exit conditions shall be defined in the EOPs to enable operators to select the appropriate EOP, to navigate among EOPs and to proceed from EOPs to SAMGs.
+Entry and exit conditions shall be defined in the EOPs to enable operators to select the appropriate EOP, to navigate among EOPs and to proceed from EOPs to SAMGs. - 3.3 SAMGs shall be developed in a systematic way using a plant specific approach.
+SAMGs shall address strategies to cope with scenarios identified by the severe accident analyses55.

-45 Event-based EOPs enable the operator to identify the specific event and encompass:
+54 Event-based EOPs enable the operator to identify the specific event and encompass:

-- Information from significant plant parameters,
+- Information for determining the status of the plant from significant plant parameters,